NomotoK/doris-mcp-lite/README.md

 }
 ```
-Note that you can use `uv` and `server` instead of passing absolute path in config file, but you need to make sure that `uv` is in your PATH.
+Note that you can use `uv` and `server` instead of passing absolute path in config file, but you need to make sure that `uv` is in your `PATH`.

 **Connection URL**